pdavidboll/SPUR/README.md

 ## References

-Becker, Sascha O., P. David Boll and Hans-Joachim Voth "Spatial Unit Roots in Regressions: A Practitioner's Guide and a Stata Package",  The Warwick Economics Research Paper Series (TWERPS) 1541 (2025), University of Warwick, Department of Economics.
+Becker, Sascha O., P. David Boll and Hans-Joachim Voth "Testing and Correcting for Spatial Unit Roots in Regression Analysis", Forthcoming at the Stata Journal.

 Chetty, Raj, Nathaniel Hendren, Patrick Kline, Emmanuel Saez "Where is the land of Opportunity?
 The Geography of Intergenerational Mobility in the United States" , The Quarterly Journal of Economics 129(4) (2014), 1553–1623, https://doi.org/10.1093/qje/qju022